AdvancedWebTeam0/togetherCulture/README.md

 # Docker

 In order to dockerize this project, download the 3 files Dockerfile, compose.yml and requirements.txt from Teams.
 Put the files into the root directory of the project (the folder that contains manage.py).
 Then run the following command.
+Note that below code is just for starting the container.
+See the database section for how to connect to database.

 ```
 docker compose up --build